-To get professional advice on how to lose baby weight the healthy way, WebMD turned to Elizabeth Ward, MS, RD, an expert in pregnancy, lactation, and kids' nutrition, and author of Expect the Best.
-Here’s what she had to say.
+When you're ready to lose baby weight, how can you do it in a healthy way while you're taking care of yourself and your little one?
+Here's advice from Elizabeth Ward, MS, RD, an expert in pregnancy, lactation, and kids' nutrition, and author of Expect the Best.

 How much weight is OK to gain during pregnancy?